shasph/dualFace/APDrawingGAN/readme.txt

-Please download from APDrawingGAN as follows:
+This code is heavily dependent on APDrawingGAN as follows:

 https://github.com/yiranran/APDrawingGAN